offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 When working with `std::bitset`'s functions, bits are represented as a bool type.
 The value false is for 0 / true is for 1.
 ```

-Operator overloads are available for all bit-wise operators and their assignment operator equivalents.
+Operator overloads are available for all bitwise operators and their assignment operator equivalents.

 ```c++
 auto b5 { b1 & b2 };  //AND